losahlmann/Forschungspraktikum/Report.md

 $$

 ##### Proof
-integrate from discontinuity of $\xbartaut$ to discontinuity and proof stetige fortsetzbarkeit at these points
+integrate from discontinuity of $\xbartaut{t}$ to discontinuity and proof stetige fortsetzbarkeit at these points

 ### Method of Steps
 for $t\in [0,\tau]$, $x$ must satisfy the following ordinary initial value problem obtained by plugging the initial function into equation (??).